bw0rth/pync/docs/source/examples/remote-command-exec.rst

 The **-e** option allows you to execute a process and have that process' stdin/stdout/stderr be connected to the network socket.

+Any data coming in from the network will go to the process' stdin and any data coming from the process' stdout/stderr with go out to the network.

 For example, we can create an interactive shell to execute commands on a remote machine.

 A Simple Reverse Shell
 ======================

-1. Create a server that will listen for the reverse shell connection:
+1. Create a local server that will listen for the reverse shell connection:

 .. tab:: Unix

    .. code-block:: sh

-      pync -l localhost 8000
+      pync -vl localhost 8000

 .. tab:: Windows

    .. code-block:: sh

-      py -m pync -l localhost 8000
+      py -m pync -vl localhost 8000

 .. tab:: Python

    .. code-block:: python

       from pync import pync
-      pync('-l localhost 8000')
+      pync('-vl localhost 8000')

-2. On another console, connect back to our server and execute the shell:
+2. On another console, connect back to the server and execute the shell:

 .. tab:: Unix